ahm3dhany/IDS-Evasion/README.md

 ## **Drowning Snort by false positives**:

 In this section, our main goal is to make Snort generate a lot of false positive alarms in order to drown out legitimate alerts (i.e. true positives).
-Beides overwhelming security team members, you may sneak your actual attack amongst these tons of false positive alerts.
-Also generating such tremendous traffic may force Snort to drop some packets, so it might not see the attacks.
+Beides overwhelming security team members, you may sneak your actual attack amongst these tons of false positive alerts(i.e. bogus alerts will drown out the actual alerts).
+Most importantly, generating such tremendous traffic may force Snort to drop some packets, which may lead to the actual attack go undetected.

 Let's get started.. we'll trigger a rule to make Snort generate a false positive alarm without an actual attack going on.
 First, let's take a look on our rule: